 The Senior Citizens Center of the Greater Dayton Area opened in 1956 at a donated storefront at 210 South Main Street in Dayton with a Director and two part-time assistants.
 Seniors now had a place with opportunities for fun activities and constructive use of leisure time, a centralized place for public education and training on aging, and a hub to find referrals to community resources.
 Eleven seniors joined on the day the doors opened and eighteen months later there were 430 members.

-SRC serves approximately 15,000 seniors, special needs adults, and their caregivers each year.
+We continue to serve approximately 15,000 seniors, special needs adults, and their caregivers each year.